clara-espinosa/Germination_phenology/README.md

 # Microclimate regulates germination phenology in alpine plant communities

-This repository stores all the information related to the manuscript [*Microclimatic variation regulates seed germination phenology in alpine plant communities*](add%20doi%20once%20manuscript%20is%20accepted), including the raw datasets, the scripts to perform data cleaning, analysis and figures.
+This repository stores all the information related to the manuscript [*Microclimatic regulation of germination phenology in alpine plants*](add%20doi%20once%20manuscript%20is%20accepted), including the raw datasets, the scripts to perform data cleaning, analysis and figures.

 ## Contents